AndreHoarau/demo_repo/README.md

 This README has been written with [Github's Documentation on Readmes](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind.
 You should refer to that documentation for more information on writing an appropriate README for visitors to your repository.
+You can find out more about [writing in MarkDown in Github's documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

  ## About this project